Communication

 as_uint8()

-Returns the specified the enumeration value as a numpy uint8 type.
+Returns the enumeration value as a numpy uint8 type.

 Return type: